 Average cost of a wedding videographer in the UK

-According to the latest wedding report from Bridebook, the average cost of a wedding video across the whole of the UK is £1,036.
-This varies from region to region with the cost in North East England averaging £942 and for our own popular area of London being £1,954.
+According to the 2018 wedding report from Bridebook, the average cost of a wedding video across the whole of the UK was £1,036.
+Their latest report (not availble online) now puts this at £1,140 for 2019.
+This varies from region to region with the cost in North West England averaging £959 and for our own popular area of London being £1,253.
 All of this of course depends on what you are looking for in terms of coverage and quality as you can have your wedding filmed from as little as £150 (but I wouldn’t recommend it).

 Cheap v's expensive.
 Whats the difference?